-In addition, there are a number of water-related sites listed for their engineering importance within the National Industrial Engineering Heritage (NIEH) database, maintained by the Engineering Department of Trinity College.
-Most notable within the SWRBD are the 197 mills and milling complexes, 96 mines and six millstone quarries.
-Also, listed on the NIEH are the waterworks at Shanakeil, the seawall at Dunboy and the dam at Greenville.
+In addition, there are a number of water-related sites listed for their engineering importance within the National Industrial Engineering Heritage (NIEH) maintained by the Engineering Department of Trinity College.
+The NIEH database is not fully available for the Western District, however there are a number of water related engineering features listed within the region, such as water mills, bridges and weirs.